Inverse Mechano-Electrical Reconstruction of Cardiac Excitation Wave Patterns from Mechanical Deformation using Deep Learning: Results

 \section{Results}

-Autoencoder neural networks can be used to compute electrical excitation wave patterns from mechanical motion and deformation in numerical simulations of cardiac muscle tissue.
-Two- and three-dimensional electrical excitation wave phenomena, such as planar, spiral and scroll waves, can be reconstructed from mechanical motion and deformation with an average accuracy of $95-97\%$, see Figs. \ref{fig:results2D}-\ref{fig:results3D2} and Supplementary Movies 1-6.
+Autoencoder neural networks can be used to compute electrical excitation wave patterns from mechanical motion and deformation in generic two-dimensional sheet- or three-dimensional bulk-shaped numerical simulations of cardiac muscle tissue with very high reconstruction accuracies of $90-98\%$, see table \ref{table:networkarchitecture}.
+Various two- and three-dimensional electrical excitation wave phenomena, such as focal waves, planar waves, spiral and scroll waves and spatio-temporal chaos, can be reconstructed from mechanical motion and deformation, even in the presence of noise, low resolution and using either spatio-temporal or static mechanical data, see Figs. \ref{fig:results2Dfocal}-\ref{fig:noise} and Supplementary Movies 1-10.